tony-shifflett/lessonOne/README.md

 #### CSS Precedence

-Rule specificity is an important concept in CSS and in this case one rule references 2 elements (p and span) and includes a pseudo-class while the other just a class
+Rule specificity is an important concept in CSS and in this case one rule is more specific as it references 2 elements (p and span) and includes a pseudo-class while the other rule contains only a class name.

-Rule specificity is an important concept in CSS and if you ever were curious about 2 rules and which one is more specific you could always use the [CSS Specificity Calculator](https://specificity.keegan.st/)
+We can always use the [CSS Specificity Calculator](https://specificity.keegan.st/) to determine the specificity of ruless.

 If we test the two rules we will see that one is more specific.